Occidental Accidents in The Orient

 I suppose you might consider it cheap of me to rely heavily on the narrative and cinematic genius of others, but I have learned from a lifetime of attempting to write prose and narratives of my own that it‘s a good thing to refer the reader to other things s/he knows – when poetic description can actually mislead, creating the wrong imagery.
 This is because we all have a different image- language- and visceral emotion- base in our memory.
 I would say “data-base”, but I am tired of the boring and insufficient way in which writers of today associate everything with man-made machines; it may seem creative, but it’s not).
 I suppose – however – that this way I may leave my story open for a loss of clarity, because there will be people who haven’t seen Bladerunner…. however, in all seriousness that’s what I thought in the moments I experienced Korea for the first time – ‘Bladerunner.’

 We arrived at Adam’s in Shinsol dong at night.
 I looked intently at everything I could make out in the dark.
-And so far, dispite Seoul’s looking like a land out of science fiction, or some distopisn future, the hodge-podgy and dilapidated nature of many structures also made it look like its war-torn past, in my mind.
+And so far, despite Seoul’s looking like a land out of science fiction, or some dystopian future, the hodge-podge and dilapidated nature of many structures also made it look like its war-torn past, in my mind.

 There were these huge white and oddly mint-green and cement apartment buildings in rows.
 They had huge numbers on them.
 I immediately thought of the moon bases I drew as a kid, the ideas for which came from depictions in books about space travel.
 I’d emblazoned the buildings in my pictures with the same large numbers – like the ones in the books.